bxparks/AceTime/USER_GUIDE.md

 `ZonedDateTime` object.

 **Caveat**: The parser for `forDateString()` looks only at the UTC offset.
-It does *not* recognize the TZ Database identifier (e.g. `[America/Los_Angeles]`).
+It does *not* recognize the IANA TZ Database identifier (e.g.
+`[America/Los_Angeles]`).
 To handle the time zone identifier correctly, the library needs to load the entire TZ Database into memory and use the `ZoneManager` to manage the `BasicZoneProcessor` or `ExtendedZoneProcessor` objects dynamically.
 But the dataset is too large to fit on most AVR microcontrollers with only 32kB of flash memory, so we currently do not support this dynamic lookup.
 The `ZonedDateTime::timeZone()` will return Manual `TimeZone` whose `TimeZone::getType()` returns `TimeZone::kTypeManual`.

 <a name="TimeZoneConversion"></a>
 #### Conversion to Other Time Zones